Home » Blog » How to Manage Teams in Microsoft Teams Admin Center (2023 Tutorial)

 You may have also heard the term “Teams Admin Console”, which is an older admin portal that was replaced by the Teams Admin Center.
 The old Teams Admin Console was focused mainly on managing voice and phone system capabilities, while the Teams Admin Center provides a more comprehensive set of administrative setting options.
 The Admin Console is still available for administrators to use, but Microsoft is strongly encouraging users to transition to the Teams Admin Center as it provides a more up-to-date and streamlined administration experience.

-In order to access Microsoft Teams Admin Center, you need to fulfill certain requirements.
+In order to access Microsoft Teams Admin Center at the URL admin.teams.microsoft.com, you need to fulfill certain requirements.

 Microsoft 365 or Office 365 subscription